mrbobbytables/thegrid/README.md

 ##### Before you begin

- * For this demo, a vagrant image is provided and the instructions will assume it is to be used.
-If you wish to execute everything without vagrant; please consider the following:
+ * For this demo, a vagrant image is provided and the instructions will assume it is to be used. **NOTE:** If you used an earlier iteration of this script, the vagralt salt plugin should be removed first (`vagrant plugin uninstall vagrant-salt`) If you wish to execute everything without vagrant; please consider the following:

  * VM spec wise, more than 2 cores is ideal along with 2gbs of ram.
 It can function with 2 core, but resource scheduling may wind up queueing some tasks towards the end of the demo.